Authorship of the Bible: John

-John 21:24 identifies the source of the Gospel of John as "the beloved disciple," and from the late 2nd century tradition, first attested by Irenaeus, this figure, unnamed in the Gospel itself, was identified with John the son of Zebedee.
-Today, however, most scholars agree that John 21 is an appendix to the Gospel, which originally ended at John 20:30–31, though a growing minority view the passage as part of the original text.
-However, there is considerable debate about how and when the appendix was added, and by whom.
-For example, several scholars argue it was added after "the beloved disciple" had died.
+John 21:24 identifies the source of the Gospel of John as "the beloved disciple", and from the late 2nd century tradition, first attested by Irenaeus, this figure, unnamed in the Gospel itself, was identified with John the son of Zebedee.
+Scholars consider John 21 as an addition by either the author of John 1-20 or by a redactor, but no manuscript evidence for this assertion has been discovered, and a growing number view the passage as part of the original text.
+The narrator is also presented as a witness in 1:14, and the gospel gradually identifies its narrator as the beloved disciple, notably in chapter 19.
 The majority of scholars date the Gospel of John to c.
-80–95, and propose that the author made use of two major sources, a "Signs" source (a collection of seven miracle stories) and a "Discourse" source, though recent scholarship has tended to turn against positing hypothetical sources for John.
+90-100.
+Current scholarship generally does not support the existence of a "signs gospel, and recent scholarship has tended to turn against positing hypothetical sources for John.

 Epistles

 Pauline epistles

 Saint Paul Writing His Epistles, 16th-century painting.
 Most scholars think Paul actually dictated his letters to a secretary, for example cites a scribe named Tertius.

 The Epistle to the Romans, First Corinthians and Second Corinthians, Galatians, Philippians, 1 Thessalonians and the Epistle to Philemon are almost universally accepted as the work of Paul – the superscripts to all except Romans and Galatians identify these as coming from Paul and at least one other person, a practice which was not usual in letters of the period, and it is not clear what role these other persons had in their composition.
-There is some support for Paul's authorship of the three "Deutero-Pauline Epistles," Ephesians, Colossians, and 2 Thessalonians.
+There is some support for Paul's authorship of the three "Deutero-Pauline Epistles", Ephesians, Colossians, and 2 Thessalonians.
 The three Pastoral epistles – First and Second Timothy and Titus, are probably all from one author, but most historical-critical scholars regard them as the work of someone other than Paul.